Praqma/kubernetes-ebook/chapter06.md

 ## Create the systemd unit file

-We need the IP address of each controller node, when we create the systemd file.
+when we create the systemd file we need the IP address of each controller node.
 We will setup a variable INTERNAL_IP with the IP address of each VM.

 ```
 [root@controller1 ~]# export INTERNAL_IP='10.240.0.21'